Welcome to the National Conference on Ending Homelessness!

 Every year we meet, we are one step closer to ending homelessness and getting to the day when this conference will no longer be necessary because we have achieved our shared goal.
 Our alliance is growing, strengthening, and gaining traction.
 Together, we will achieve our mission of ending homelessness.

-We know how important it is for all of us to acknowledge, learn, and be energized, so join us at CAEH22 either live in Toronto or virtually as we come together once again.
+We know how vital it is for all of us to connect, learn and be inspired, so join us at CAEH23 in Halifax from November 8 to 10, 2023.